5 Ways to Build Better Relationships on Facebook

 Always remember that Facebook is a social platform.
 You are there to socialize with your audience.
 Like any social platform, you need to be actively engaged – or you can’t possibly expect it in return.

-Constant self-promotion is not interesting and can be nauseating to some.
-However, when you are trusted and valued you can lead people just about anywhere including, appropriate places to ask for the sale.
+Constant self-promotion is not interesting and can be nauseating to most (sorry, not sorry).
+However, when you are trusted and valued you can lead people just about anywhere including those conversations where you ask for the sale.

 Seeking more social media training to help grow your business?